Online shopping is second nature to all of us these days, and even more so over the past few years.

 What would they look for if they were considering your product in a physical store?

 For example with clothing, it will help to link to a clear sizing guide to help them choose the right fit.
-You might also want to offer care instructions and articles or blog posts showing how to get the most out of the product.
-A good example here is gentleman’s store Furbellow & Co who provides grooming tips and advice such as How to Use a Safety Razor to support their products.
+You might also want to offer care instructions and supporting blog posts showing how to get the most out of the product.

 Explain your delivery and returns process, so your customers are completely clear what they can do if they order the wrong thing.